turbaevsky/indicators/doc/PI_DB_TS.md

 submitted and is not used by WANO.
 "Red" data is not used in calculations.

-Atlanta Center Stations:
+Atlanta Centre Stations:
 - U.S. Stations Only: Data is due per schedule established by INPO (within approximately 20-22 days after end of each calendar quarter).
-- Atlanta Center International Stations: Data is due 30 days following end of calendar quarter.
+- Atlanta Centre International Stations: Data is due 30 days following end of calendar quarter.

-Moscow, Paris, and Tokyo Center Stations: Data is due 60 days following end of calendar quarter.
+Moscow, Paris, and Tokyo Centre Stations: Data is due 60 days following end of calendar quarter.

 ### Review by WANO Regional Staff

- Authorized users (IDs having Submit authority) submit completed performance categories for specific periods.
+ Authorised users (IDs having Submit authority) submit completed performance categories for specific periods.
 Any or all categories may be selected for single or multiple periods at a single time.
-After submittal, the data field turns yellow.
+After submitter, the data field turns yellow.
 Data with a yellow field is called Review level data and is available to WANO regional staff for Review and acceptance.
 Data at the Review level cannot be changed by the utility.
 It is also not used by WANO in published calculations.
-Authorized users can recall (by category) data in Review to utility data level if the data needs to be changed.
+Authorised users can recall (by category) data in Review to utility data level if the data needs to be changed.
 Calculations can be made in DES using Review level data.

 ### Calculation of Results